 Tuesday, December 28, 2010

 Lovely wake up at another scenic lake-side lean-to.
 Cedar River was quite nice.
 The end of the hike got a bit monotonous, ending with over a mile of road walking.
-Jeanette reached the end of her rope a bit ton this day as I did the day before and I ended up volunteering to carry the tent for that last stretch of road.
+Jeanette reached the end of her rope a bit on this day as I had the day before.
+I ended up volunteering to carry the tent for that last stretch of road if to only give her the illusion of it being slightly easier.
 We saw a co-worker from the museum drive by us on the stretch looking for a place to put in his kayak.
 Kind of random.

 Day 5: 10 and change.
 Total: 52 miles